 “Well, no-one else has complained about him, and he certainly hasn’t made a move towards me.”

 Jane was more than aware what Marsha’s question was about, but she chose to misconstrue.
 “What I’m saying is…I want you to do something about filthy Mick, tell him he can’t go around touching girls, just because he feels like it.
 I want you to warn him; the next time he could lose his job.”

 “So, you’re telling me how to do my job now – is that it?”

 Jane stared at Marsha in astonishment, “I’ve come to you, because you’re my Line Manager, and I have a problem.
 There are laws against this kind of thing you know.”

 Jane could see Marsha was upset, just because Jane saw her as an unattractive, old fashioned, unfriendly dictator, didn’t mean she didn’t have men friends, which is what she appeared to be implying by her ‘he wouldn’t dare’ statement.
 It had slipped out without her thinking, and now Marsha was upset.

 “I’ll make a note of your comments for my records.
-As I say, no-one else has complained about Mr Mick Henderson and until they do it’s your word against his, and as you have already confessed to hitting him, hard enough to mark his face, I feel your own case is perilously set.
+As I say, no-one else has complained about Henderson and until they do it’s your word against his, and as you have already confessed to hitting him - hard enough to mark his face, I feel your own case is perilously set.
 However, I will have a word with him.”